oracle/docker-images/OracleAnalytics/README.md

    $ docker run --name bi --network=bi_net -e DB_HOST=database ...... oracle/analyticsserver:6.4-patch

-Note: In the above docker run examples, other parameters are omitted for clarity.
+Note: In the above container run examples, other parameters are omitted for clarity.

 ### Passing Configuration Environment by Mounted File or Container Secrets

-The domain creation script also supports loading the same set of environment key/value pairs from files mounted into the container, using `docker run /v` or docker secrets.
+The domain creation script also supports loading the same set of environment key/value pairs from files mounted into the container, using `docker run /v` or container secrets.

 The following files are processed if available, overriding any environment already set:
 * For ADMIN_USERNAME/ADMIN_PASSWORD: `/run/secrets/admin.txt`